 Calculations based on many-body perturbation theory are costly, not only in terms of computation time but also in terms of memory.
 Since the problem sizes (e.g., number of atoms) are thus effectively restricted by the memory hardware of the computer, the latter constitutes in some ways a more serious limit than the computation time the user can afford to invest.
-Therefore, an upper limit for the memory that Spex is allowed to use can be defined with the keyword MEM followed by the upper limit in MB.
-The default is MEM 10000 (~10 GB).
+Therefore, an upper limit for the memory that Spex is allowed to use can be defined with the keyword MEM followed by the upper limit, either in MB or in percent of the total memory, as read from the entry "MemTotal" of the system file "/proc/meminfo".
+If MEM is not specified, Spex sets the limit to 50% of the total memory.
+If reading from "/proc/meminfo" fails, MEM defaults to 10 GB.
 In parallel Spex, the value would correspond to the upper limit per (physical) node.
 If possible, Spex will divide the work load into packets in such a way that the memory usage stays below the limit.
 (Spex might use a bit more memory than specified.
 Also keep in mind that the operating system and other tasks running on the computer need memory.)